Bias-Aware Inference in Regularized Regression Models: Finite-sample results

-We start by considering estimators that are linear in the outcomes $Y$, $\hat{\beta}=a'Y$, and we show how to construct \acp{CI} based on such estimators.
+We start by considering estimators that are linear in the outcomes $Y$, $\hat{\beta}=a'Y$, and derive \acp{CI} based on such estimators.
 The $n$-vector of weights $a$ may depend on the design matrix $X$ or the known variance $\sigma^{2}$.
-In~\Cref{sec:optimal-weights} below, we show how to choose the weights $a$ optimally, and in \Cref{sec:linear_efficiency} we show that when $a$ is optimally chosen, the resulting estimators and \acp{CI} are optimal among all procedures, not just linear ones.
+In~\Cref{sec:optimal-weights} below, we show how to choose the weights $a$ optimally, and in \Cref{sec:linear_efficiency} we show that when $a$ is optimally chosen, the resulting estimators and \acp{CI} are optimal or near-optimal among all procedures, not just linear ones.